FelixOnline/v2/content/articles/2012-1-26-tuition-fees-protests-wastes-good-placards.md

 subtitle: >
   There other issues that we should be more concerned about than fee increases, writes Stephen Smith
 date: "2012-01-26 22:58:23 +0000"

 # Attributes from Felix Online V1
 id: "2072"
 old_path: /comment/2072/tuition-fees-protests-wastes-good-placards
 aliases:
  - /comment/2072/tuition-fees-protests-wastes-good-placards
+imported: true
+comments:
+ - You profoundly underestimate how much the reduced financial support packages will affect poorer studentsAlso fees should be seen as one aspect of a unified whole of Bad Things and not as something that should be ignored because there are some worse things out thereFinancial support for the poorest students is increasing Check your factsFinancial support for the poorest students usually consists of fee rebates  in other words HMG pays off part of the student debt Why When these students graduate they are in exactly the same financial situation as other graduates except that they have less debt How is this fair Poorer students should get a bigger loan not have money given to them by the Government

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true